patrikvalentiny/event-sourcing/product.md

 ## Implementation Plan

 Using [Marten](https://martendb.io/introduction.html) for PostgreSQL as the event store and document storage, following event sourcing, CQRS, and Clean Architecture patterns.
+Wolverine is used as the mediator for commands and queries.

 ### Entities